 South Africa has a population of 59.6 million, 30.8% of whom are unemployed.
 About one-third of South Africa’s population is between 18 and 34 years old and are the hardest hit by unemployment.
 Being unemployed for extended periods at this age can lead to becoming unemployable; to this end, Africa Foundation finds ways in which the youth and other marginalised members of society can actively participate in work and income generation.

 The objective is a long-term intervention that will serve and support emerging Hustle Economy micro-entrepreneurs (hustle-preneurs).
-The Hustle Economy Programme is led by Africa Foundation Programme Manager Nonhlanhla Ambrose and anchored by a network of community-based facilitators, recruited on the basis of their Hustle Economy experience and facilitation ability.
+The Hustle Economy Program is led by Africa Foundation Program Manager Nonhlanhla Ambrose and anchored by a network of community-based facilitators, recruited on the basis of their Hustle Economy experience and facilitation ability.

 The activities of the participating hustle-preneurs are tracked, and they are given “credits” for the workshops they participate in and the hours spent volunteering in their communities.
 These credits are converted to funding support for their entrepreneurial activities, in the form of capital and accredited training grant support.